La frontera de Mexico Estados Unidos

 Were you a victim of a crime that happened in the United States?
 Did you help law enforcement?
 Were you hurt because of the crime?
 A U-Visa lets victims of certain crimes, who meet certain requirements, stay in the United States.

-Read this information to protect yourself from people who are not real lawyers.
+Read this information to protect yourself from people who are not real lawyers!
 There are people who will pretend to help you so they can keep your money.
-Learn how to recognize them and protect yourself.
+Learn how to recognize them and protect yourself!
+The Immigrant Legal Resource Center (ILRC) made information to protect you from fraud.
+You can read and download the information in English.
+Or you can read and download the information in Spanish.